+We focus on repetitive negative thinking as this phenomenon’s key characteristics especially align with descriptive “field” of A2T – selective processing of internal experiences (negative thought content) and temporality (repetitive thinking).
 We first highlight how low-level momentary states in context and trajectories of the model drive these higher-level cognitive vulnerability processes.
-We then relate to the role of individual differences in the model paths of cognitive and reactivity to representations in WM in accounting for individual differences in the prevalence and severity of such vulnerabilities.
+We then relate to the role of individual differences in the model paths of reactivity to representations in WM and reactivity to affect in accounting for individual differences in the prevalence and severity of such vulnerabilities.
 Notably, beyond these particular forms of cognitive vulnerability for common mental health problems, A2T similarly accounts for XXXXXXX YYYYYY.